Library Usage Surges

 to the Spring Village Library continues to grow in “leaps and bounds”.
 Over

-started as school began its new term and as students are now getting back
+This started as school began its new term and as students are now getting

-into their studies.
-The visitors range from youngsters from the basic school to
+back into their studies.
+The visitors range from youngsters from the basic

-professionals, as residents are starting to see the resources of the library
+school to professionals, as residents are starting to see the resources of

 The library is fast